Understanding the Role of the Strategic Executive Assistant

-In recent weeks, I have witnessed a number of posts debating the concept of the Strategic Executive Assistant.
-Many of these comments quite rightly point out that not every EA will operate at this level, just as not every manager, leader, or specialist contributes strategically in their role.
-That is a fair and sensible observation.
+In recent weeks, I have witnessed numerous posts debating the concept of the Strategic Executive Assistant.
+Many comments rightly point out that not every EA will operate at this level, just as not every manager, leader, or specialist contributes strategically in their role.
+This observation is fair and sensible.

-However, alongside this acknowledgement sits a recurring issue: a basic misunderstanding of what strategic actually means in the context of the Executive Assistant profession.
+However, alongside this acknowledgment sits a recurring issue: a basic misunderstanding of what strategic actually means in the context of the Executive Assistant profession.

 Too often, the conversation assumes that being strategic means stepping into formal leadership, managing corporate strategy, or attempting to perform the role of a Chief Operating Officer or Chief of Staff.
 In reality, that is not what the Strategic EA role is about at all.